 Offer an Obvious Value Proposition

-But there’s one massive exception to the rule.
+But there’s one huge exception to the rule.
 Believe it or not, deals remain one of the primary reasons that customers engage with brands over social media.
 There’s an argument here over how valuable these mercenary followers are, and if your primary concern is recruiting brand advocates, this might not be your best option.

 However, if you’re concerned with follower count and sales?
 Try offering semi-regular discounts.
 Research by IBM showed that 61% of social media users still follow primarily in search of deals.
 In fact, discounts and purchasing were the top two reasons that customers cited for following brands – despite the fact that when brands were asked why they thought customers engaged with them, they put those two reasons firmly at the bottom.